TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 # DynamoWave Chat - A Serverless Real-time Chat Application

 DynamoWave Chat is a modern and scalable serverless real-time chat application.
-It is built on AWS Lambda, DynamoDB and WebSocket API, to deliver a seamless communication experience.
-Focus here lies on the key System Design Principles.
+It is built on top of AWS Lambda, DynamoDB and WebSocket API, to deliver a seamless communication experience.
+The emphasis here is on the optimising System Design Considerations.

 </br>